rochacbruno/py2rs/README.md

 ### List/Slice

-Creating a list, adding new elements, gettings its length, slicing by index, itarating using for loop and iterating with enumerator.
+Creating a list, adding new elements, gettings its length, slicing by index, iterating using for loop and iterating with enumerator.

 **Python**